 But a lot of controversies and confusion were raised related to the locations of these 12 Jyotirlingams.
 In the case of the Bhimashankar Jyotirlinga is believed that the original temple is situated at Bhimashankar Village in Maharastra in the hills of the Sahyadri range.
 This is also the most popular one.

 But according to the hymn mentioned in Shiva Purana which says,“Paralyam Baidyanatham Chaw Dakinyam Bhimashankaram”, where Dakinyam or Dakini hills referred to as some people believes is situated in Guwahati, Assam.

-Bhimashankar is the 6th Jyotirlingam and the one situated in Assam, Guwahati is very popular and widely visited by devotees from all over the country, especially during Sawan or Shrabon Month and Maha Shiva Ratri.
+The main Bhimashankar Temple in Maharashtra is the 6th Jyotirlingam and the one situated in Assam, Guwahati is very popular and widely visited by devotees from all over the country, especially during Sawan or Shrabon Month and Maha Shiva Ratri.

-Where is the Bhimashankar Jyotirlinga Temple in Guwahati, Assam situated?
+Where is the Bhimashankar Temple in Guwahati, Assam situated?

-Take that road and keep travelling and take a right turn, keep going for around a kilometre and you will see the main gate leading to the temple on the left side of the road.
+Take that road and keep traveling and take a right turn, keep going for around a kilometer and you will see the main gate leading to the temple on the left side of the road.
 The road is properly marked making it easy for tourists and devotees to visit.

-You can park your car at a point and from the Ganesh Temple inside you need to walk a few metres to reach the temple.
-The walkable part is also very picturesque with green trees, hills and a beautiful lotus pond.
+You can park your car at a point and from the Ganesh Temple inside you need to walk a few meters to reach the temple.
+The walkable part is also very picturesque with green trees, hills, and a beautiful lotus pond.